 ❤️ Easier to put on

-❤️ Less risk of losing even if the ball fastening comes loose, as the charm is attached to the post.
-Usually, (if you’re lucky!) the post will remain in your ear
+❤️ Less risk of losing even if the ball fastening comes loose, as usually (if you’re lucky!) the post will remain in your ear

 ❤️ More attractive when seen from the back, especially if you have shorter hair